simon912/Hoopstation/README.md

 Features

-Features to include:
+Features:
 -	Catalog - collection of items for users to look through and potentially buy

--	Search bar - allows user to search for an item
+Features left to include
 -	Cart - allows user to add an item before purchasing them
 -	Gamification:
     -  	Spin a Wheel reward once your total cost exceeded an amount - the rewards can be discount on some product or free products.
 Technologies used:
 - Bootstrap CDN FontAwesome for the icons